 The mine will require some investment and permits to be put into a working state.
 There is a series of good roads on the claim, however, a bridge will need to be built to access these roads.

-Waste dumps and tailings were sampled and assayed as shown below.
+Waste dumps and tailings were sampled and assayed.
 Despite excellent vein showings, there were no samples taken inside the workings.

 The mine is located in an extremely sensitive historical area, for the preservation of the site integrity, there will be no site visits except by qualified individuals.